QiongLuoJQ/SPNSCLC_Survival/README.md

-The personalized prediction for second primary non-small cell lung cancer and the understanding of local feature importance can be achieved by downloading the above files and running the Shiny app in RStudio.
+This document is applicable for the construction and evaluation of a survival prediction model for patients with second primary non-small cell lung cancer (NSCLC).
+It includes basic information comparison, task setup, LASSO feature selection, and the construction and performance evaluation of machine learning models.